laravel/docs/queries.md

 <a name="introduction"></a>
 ## Introduction

 Laravel's database query builder provides a convenient, fluent interface to creating and running database queries.
-It can be used to perform most database operations in your application and works on all supported database systems.
+It can be used to perform most database operations in your application and works perfectly with all of Laravel's supported database systems.

 The Laravel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
-There is no need to clean strings being passed as bindings.
+There is no need to clean or sanitize strings passed to the query builder as query bindings.

 > {note} PDO does not support binding column names.
-Therefore, you should never allow user input to dictate the column names referenced by your queries, including "order by" columns, etc. If you must allow the user to select certain columns to query against, always validate the column names against a white-list of allowed columns.
+Therefore, you should never allow user input to dictate the column names referenced by your queries, including "order by" columns.

-<a name="retrieving-results"></a>
+<a name="running-database-queries"></a>
-## Retrieving Results
+## Running Database Queries

 <a name="retrieving-all-rows-from-a-table"></a>
 #### Retrieving All Rows From A Table

-You may use the `table` method on the `DB` facade to begin a query.
-The `table` method returns a fluent query builder instance for the given table, allowing you to chain more constraints onto the query and then finally get the results using the `get` method:
+You may use the `table` method provided by the `DB` facade to begin a query.
+The `table` method returns a fluent query builder instance for the given table, allowing you to chain more constraints onto the query and then finally retrieve the results of the query using the `get` method:

     <?php